themadan/amitness.github.io/content/articles/illustrated-simclr.md

 - On ImageNet [ILSVRC-2012](http://image-net.org/challenges/LSVRC/2012/), it achieves 76.5% top-1 accuracy which is 7% improvement over previous SOTA self-supervised method [Contrastive Predictive Coding](https://arxiv.org/abs/1905.09272) and on-par with supervised ResNet50.
 - When trained on 1% of labels, it achieves 85.8% top-5 accuracy outperforming AlexNet with 100x fewer labels

+## SimCLR Code
+The official implementation of SimCLR in Tensorflow by the paper authors is available on [GitHub](https://github.com/google-research/simclr).
+They also provide [pretrained models](https://github.com/google-research/simclr#pre-trained-models) for 1x, 2x and 3x variants of the ResNet50 architectures using Tensorflow Hub.

+There are various unofficial SimCLR PyTorch implementations available which have been tested on small datasets like [CIFAR-10](https://github.com/leftthomas/SimCLR) and [STL-10](https://github.com/Spijkervet/SimCLR).

 ## Conclusion
 Thus, SimCLR provides a strong framework for doing further research in this direction and improve the state of self-supervised learning for Computer Vision.